 The school has the legal right to exclude any child from school if he/she is ill or has an infection that is contagious.
-This school system will adhere to the restrictions and regulations concerning contagious diseases issued by the Wis.
-State Board of Health.
-Below are examples of the most common reasons for exclusion:
+This school system will adhere to the restrictions and regulations concerning contagious diseases issued by the Wisconsin Department of Health Services, as well as be consistent with the most recent CDC recommendations and guidelines.